JackBonnellDevelopment/Dev-Site/content/blog/Life: FPGA work, Huel, Future thoughts.md

 ]
 +++

-# Life: FPGA work, Huel, Future Thoughts
+# Life: FPGA Work, Huel, Future Thoughts

 This post is just a little weekly round-up of what I have been up to, thoughts and processes I have been working on, and any good and bad life choices.